zzanyoung/PTAM_windows/README.md

 # PTAM_x64

+Running PTAM in openCV camera and Windows environment

 A project that contains the libraries (CVD, OpenCV, etc.) required to run ptam on Windows.

 - #### Executable file path